mlurz92/AvocadoSign-Optimized/docs/Application_Guide.md

     *   **BF Metric Selection:** A dropdown menu allows the user to select which brute-force optimization result should be cited in the text.
     *   **Word Count Monitoring:** The navigation sidebar displays a live word/item count for each section with a defined limit, providing color-coded feedback (green/orange/red) to aid in adhering to journal guidelines.

-### 3.6.
-Export Tab
-*   **Purpose:** A central hub for exporting all relevant data and results.
-*   **Components & Workflow:**
-    *   **Export Categories:** Options are divided into "Single Exports" and "Export Packages (.zip)".
-    *   **Context-Sensitivity:** All exports are based on the currently selected global cohort.
-Unavailable exports (e.g., a brute-force report if one has never been run) are disabled.
-    *   **Available Exports:** Include filtered raw data (CSV), analysis tables (MD), statistics reports (CSV), brute-force reports (TXT), a comprehensive HTML analysis report, and ZIP archives bundling all graphics or Markdown texts.
-    *   **Radiology Submission Package:** A dedicated export option that generates a ZIP archive containing a fully formatted manuscript (`.docx`) and all figures (`.svg`, etc.) ready for submission to the *Radiology* journal.
-Note: This feature requires an active internet connection to load necessary libraries.

 ## 4. Technical Appendix

 ### 4.1.
 Key Technologies